WhereGroup/doctrine-dbal-shims/README.md

 }
 ```

+### Standalone DBAL
-Direct usages of DBAL, i.e. bypassing or completely without Symfony integration, can still use the driver shims, but will have to provide
+Direct usages of DBAL, i.e. bypassing or completely without Symfony integration, can not rely on the provided container registration
+and compiler passes.

-the appropriate `driverClass` option by some other means (connection configuration or code).
+To use the PostgreSQL driver extension, you would have to inject the appropriate `driverClass` option by some other means (connection
+configuration or code).

+The OnDemandOracleSessionInit subscriber instance needs to be added to the connection's event manager to come into effect.

 ## Other considerations
 We have opted to use runtime DBAL version detection over code-exclusionary composer conflict rules due to